NathanTaylorHunt/GoogleTrendsSnapshot/README.md

 By default, the snapshot files will be saved to the 'snapshots' folder in the same directory as the exe.

 ## Installation
-To run, you must have [dotnet core 2.0](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.0.0-download.md) installed.
+To compile the program, you must have [dotnet core 2.0](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.0.0-download.md) installed.

 ## Building and Running